frierun/frierun/README.md

 ﻿## About the Project

-Frierun is open source Infrastructure as Code (IaC) tool.
+Frierun is an open source Infrastructure as Code (IaC) tool.
-It allows simple one-click installing and uninstalling, yet it is highly configurable via Dependency Injection.
+It allows easy one-click installation and uninstallation, yet it is highly configurable via Dependency Injection.

-It introduces abstract package format for defining applications and their dependencies.
+It introduces the abstract package format for defining applications and their dependencies.
 These definitions can be written once and reused everywhere by everyone: packages can be deployed on different clouds and infrastructures without any changes.

 ## Current state of the project

 This project is in the early stages of development.
 It is not recommended to use it in production.
-It is more like proof of concept right now.
+It is more like a proof of concept right now.

 ## Installing